sudosean/mw-workshop/README.md

 ## Recap
 <a name="Recap"></a>

-In this workshop we created a github action using super linter.
-We created the Worflow, defined the Job and Steps to do durning that Job.
+In this workshop we created a GitHub action using super linter.
+We created the Workflow, defined the Job and Steps to do durning that Job.
 You can see that in a few lines of yaml you can begin to build an entire CI process for your project.
 You can even do deployments right from GitHub Actions and there is an entire [Marketplace](https://github.com/marketplace?type=actions) with predefined actions all ready to use for your project!

-Keep an eye on the best practices documentation found [here](https://wiki.tailoredbrands.com/pages/viewpage.action?spaceKey=WW&title=Github+Actions+Best+Practices)
+Keep an eye on the best practices documentation found [here](https://wiki.tailoredbrands.com/pages/viewpage.action?spaceKey=WW&title=GitHub+Actions+Best+Practices)

 ## Security Considerations
 <a name="Security"></a>